• Skip to primary navigation

 Why use synonyms?

-When we get an IELTS Writing Task there will be certain keywords in the question and our writing would sound very repetitive if we simply wrote the same words over and over again.
-So to make our writing sound better we use synonyms.
+When we get an IELTS Writing Task, there will be certain keywords in the question, and our writing would sound very repetitive if we wrote the same words repeatedly.
+So to make our writing sound better, we use synonyms.

-For example, if the question asked us ‘Computers are being used more and more in education.
+For example, if the question asked us, ‘Computers are increasingly used in education.
 Do you agree?’ we would have to use the words ‘computers’ and ‘education’ many times in our answer.
-We could use the words ‘I.T.’, ‘laptops’ or ‘iPads’ instead of just repeating the word ‘computers’ over and over again.
+We could use the words ‘I.T.’, ‘laptops’ or ‘iPads’ instead of just repeating the word ‘computers’ repeatedly.

-We should also paraphrase the question in our very first sentence when answering an IELTS Writing task and synonyms are one of the key ways of doing this.
+We should also paraphrase the question in our very first sentence when answering an IELTS Writing task; synonyms are one of the key ways of doing this.
 Click the link above for more information on paraphrasing.

 Finally, we can use synonyms to show the examiner that we have a wide-ranging vocabulary.
 If you repeat the same keywords many times, it indicates to the examiner that you don’t know any other ways of expressing those words and that you have a narrow vocabulary.